Showing posts with label jaisalmer. Show all posts

 It is strange to be back here so soon.
 After three years, most of my memories are fresh.
 But as an "exotic" location, I never expected to return here so soon – though I'm glad I did.
 It all feels very familiar.

-As did Khiva, which as not only completely new to me, but did not match my expectation at all, at least in terms of how I visualised it.
+As did Khiva, which was not only completely new to me, but did not match my expectation at all, at least in terms of how I visualised it.
 I imagine something much more crowded, but is (now) a spacious town.
 Also clean and well looked after.
 In this, it contrasts with another isolated desert trading post – Jaisalmer, which was more authentic, but possessed fewer great buildings than Khiva.
 They also share the same geographical isolation: I remember it took me 11 hours of train along a single track to get to Jaisalmer from Jodhpur; it took ten hours of train to get to Khiva from Samarkand, eight to return to Bokhara.

 This afternoon, the clouds were blown away by a strong wind, leaving a scorching sun.
 We walked to two of my favourite madrassas, that of Abdulaziz Khan, and of Ulugh Beg.
 The facade of the latter is glorious, while the former's inverted 3D beehive (ghanch) is unusual in its colouring.
 Inside both the usual hard-sell ladies, plus the never-ending restoration works.